Scott Free Productions: History

+The Scott brothers formed the production company Scott Free Enterprises in 1970 and the film development company Percy Main Productions in 1980, naming the latter after the village where their father grew up.
 On July 1, 1992, Percy Main Productions signed a production deal with Paramount Pictures to produce its feature films.

-On December 6, 1993, two separate production companies Tony Scott Productions and Percy Main Productions was merged into a single roof and it signed an agreement with 20th Century Fox, and Italy's RCS Video, with UK's Majestic Films International to distribute its films and made its new banner Scott Free Productions.
+In 1993, the Scott brothers' companies were all merged into a single entity, later renamed Scott Free Productions in 1995, and signed distribution agreements with American studio 20th Century Fox, Italian studio RCS Video, and British studio Majestic Films International.

 On September 25, 1995, the Scotts moved to Disney, and Largo Entertainment took over international distribution of its product.
 In 1996, the Scotts signed a secondary agreement with Intermedia to finance some of its films.

 In November 1997, the Scotts moved full-time to PolyGram Filmed Entertainment, where they produced feature films for the studio, terminating its contracts with Disney and Intermedia.

 On October 12, 1999, Scott Free Productions entered a two-year production deal with The Walt Disney Studios and Jerry Bruckheimer Films, after its original deal with Universal, which was inherited from PolyGram Filmed Entertainment ended.
 There, the company produced Black Hawk Down for Bruckheimer.

 On September 21, 2001, Scott Free was moved to 20th Century Fox, and Fox produced its feature films, after its previous agreement with producer Jerry Bruckheimer ended.
 After Disney's acquisition of 21st Century Fox on March 20, 2019 and Disney dropped the “Fox” name from the studio's 20th Century Fox and Fox Searchlight Pictures branding and the two studios were renamed 20th Century Studios and Searchlight Pictures, respectively on January 17, 2020, Scott Free returned to Disney.

 On November 6, 2002, Scott Free signed a television contract with CBS to produce its television shows, airing on the network.

 On January 23, 2005, Numbers became Scott Free's first hit series for television.
 The strategy repeated on September 22, 2009 when Scott Free produced its second hit series The Good Wife.

-On August 21, 2012, Tony Scott, who was one of the co-founders of the company in 1993, died.
+On August 21, 2012, company co-founder Tony Scott committed suicide by jumping from the Vincent Thomas Bridge in Los Angeles.

+In August 2022, Scott Free signed on to create an Apple TV+ eight-part crime drama Sinking Spring Additionally the show marked Ridley Scott's second TV directorial role.

+During January 2023, Scott Free signed COO Justin Alvarado Brown in a 2 year deal.

 During February 2023, ABC News studios announced they have signed with Scott Free to produce a four part true-crime docuseries for Hulu.

+In April 2023, Scott Free announced that they would be working in conjunction with Apple Studios and Sony Pictures to produce Napoleon, a historical action directed by Ridley Scott that stars Joaquin Phoenix as the French conqueror Napoleon Bonaparte.